DeanLight/spannerlib/README.md

 * python re does not resolve the overlap resolution problem (TODO find a link explaining it)

 ### garbage collection
-For 0.0.5 lets just leave the garbage in.
+For 0.0.5 let's just leave the garbage in.

-For 0.1 Lets start with something really simple
+For 0.1 Let's start with something really simple
 * At the end of each interpretation iteration, see which items in the memory heap are not reachable from the set of nodes pointed to by the variables in the term tree.
 * If a node has not been reachable for over `k` commands, delete it from the memory heap